smi7hy96/sql/miniproject.md

 FROM Employees e
 WHERE e.Country = 'UK'

 --1.6 SALES TOTALS FOR ALL REGIONS (VIA TERRITORIES - 4 JOINS) WITH TOTAL SALE > 1M.
-USE rounding or FORMAT to present numbers
+USE rounding or FORMAT to present numbers....

 SELECT r.RegionID, FORMAT((SUM(od.Quantity * od.UnitPrice * (1-od.Discount))), '##,##0') AS "Total Sales"
 FROM Territories t